Northeast Academy of Dance to present Dance Salad

 Bennett has graduated from an online academy this year and was also the lead in the Academy’s Nutcracker this past December and has been offered several training opportunities to continue her dance journey.

 Second up on the program is Dances For A Summer Afternoon that features the Academy’s levels 1, 2 and 3 students.
-Choreographed by Heinrich, the students range in age from 5 — 9 years old and display the steps they’ve been working on all year.
+Choreographed by Heinrich, the students range in age from five to nine years old and display the steps they’ve been working on all year.
 The music for the ballet is from “La Source” by Leo Delibes.

 Next up is a short solo performed by 9-year-old Raven Pittman.
 In late April, Pittman wanted to enter a pageant that was being held in Ann Arbor and needed a piece for her talent.
 The work entitled The Butterfly scored her second place in the talent portion and ended up winning overall in her group!